bmartino1/ClamAV/README.md

 cd ClamAV
 ```

-3. Unraid web UI Add a new stack clcik advance and change path to /mnt/user/appdata/ClamAV
+3. Unraid web UI Add a new stack click advance and change path to /mnt/user/appdata/ClamAV
 4. Make edits to docker compoase / autoscan.sh if needed.
 5. Unraid webUI update container to download and see clam av in unraid docker web ui...
 6. start docker when ready to start a AV scan.
-In this case i have a User script Plugin script to auto scan and do other things if a virus was detected... inclduiging notifying me and stoping other services to prevent a further malware infection...
+In this case I Personaly have a User script Plugin script to start this docker and auto scan and do other things if a virus was detected... including notifying me and stoping other services to prevent a further malware infection...